Technical Information

 As a side note, if the customer wants to also run Exchange or a similar Email service on the file server, this may require a much more powerful hardware configuration or it may require a dedicated mail server machine.

-A typical file server will have 4Gb of RAM and 600Gb of diskspace, but the number of users and the volume of new documents added each month can favor a 1Tb or 2Tb diskspace choice.
+A typical file server will have 4Gb of RAM and 1Tb of diskspace, but the number of users and the volume of new documents added each month will define the diskspace needs.

 Fast hard disks (10K-15K RPM) with SAS and RAID 1-5 or Fiber Channel configuration are recommended.
 These disks would hold the biggest volume of data of the customer.